NimaBoscarino/pg-node-notes/README.md

 Last week we talked about MongoDB, both in the shell and in Node.
 Yesterday (W4D1) we talked about Postgres in the shell.
 Today we looked a Postgres in Node!
 There's a handy Postgres driver called `pg` that lets us connect to a database (local or remote), and write SQL queries to interact with our tables.

-The `pg` module is an npm package that can installed with `npm i pg --save`.
+The `pg` module is an npm package that can installed with `npm i pg`.

 ```js
 const { Client } = require('pg')